studios

 R-Zone

-The R-zone Policy, R-2008-21 approved by City Council May 2008, promotes a positive, safe, enjoyable and supportive environment for all users and staff in City programs and facilities.
+The R-zone Policy, R-2008-21, approved by the City Council in May 2008, promotes a positive, safe, enjoyable and supportive environment for all users and staff in City programs and facilities.
 The R stands for Respect and Responsibility, respect for yourself and others and responsibility for your actions.
-The policy outlines the measures and enforcement steps to be taken by staff, volunteers and users in order to address inappropriate behaviour or violence in Recreation, & Culture programs, City owned or leased facilities and properties.
+The policy outlines the measures and enforcement steps to be taken by staff, volunteers and users in order to address inappropriate behaviour or violence in Recreation & Culture programs, City-owned or leased facilities and properties.

 Loss of pass